-H. Douglas Pratt (Doug) is an independent ornithologist, illustrator, author, musician, birding tour leader, and expert on the avifauna of the Pacific islands, currently lives in Cary (a Raleigh suburb), North Carolina.
-Born in 1944 in Charlotte NC, he attended Davidson College (where he was named a Distinguished Alumnus in 2001) and Louisiana State University, where he earned a Ph.
+H. Douglas Pratt (Doug) is an independent ornithologist, illustrator, author, musician, and specialist on the birds of the tropical Pacific, who currently lives in Cary (a Raleigh suburb), North Carolina.
+Born in 1944 in Charlotte NC, he attended South Mecklenburg High School (Valedictorian 1962), Davidson College (where he was named a Distinguished Alumnus in 2001) and Louisiana State University, where he earned a Ph.
 D. in zoology in 1979.
 From 1980-2005 he was a Staff Research Associate of the LSU Museum of Natural Science.
-He was elected a Fellow of the American Ornithologists' Union in 1993.
-In 2005, he was appointed Research Curator of Birds at the NC State Museum of Natural Sciences, a position he held until July 2011.
-He is now Curator Emeritus at the museum, and maintains an office there.
+He was elected a Fellow of the American Ornithologists' Union (now American Ornithological Society) in 1993.
+In 2005, he became Research Curator of Birds at the NC State Museum of Natural Sciences, a position he held until July 2011.
 His scientific papers have appeared in such journals as

 Condor,